awsdocs/aws-javascript-developer-guide-v2/welcome.md

 For browser\-based web, mobile and hybrid apps, you can also use the [AWS Amplify Library on GitHub](https://github.com/aws/aws-amplify), which extends the SDK for JavaScript, providing a declarative interface\.

+**Note**
+Frameworks such as AWS Amplify may not offer the same browser support as the SDK for JavaScript\.
+Check the frameworks documentation for details\.

 ## Using the SDK with Web Browsers<a name="w3ab1b5c15"></a>

 All major web browsers support execution of JavaScript\.
 JavaScript code running in a web browser is often called client\-side JavaScript\.